ShaneOG2/fund-data-analysis-assessment/README.md

 - `urllib.request` is a library for opening URLs.
 - `random` is used to generate random numbers.
 - `math` module provides access to the mathematical functions defined by the C standard.
 - `numpy` is a library used for working with arrays.
-It provides a high-performance multidimensional array object, and tools for working with these
+It provides a high-performance multidimensional array object, and tools for working with these.
 - `matplotlib.pyplot` - is used for customised data visualisations.
 - `seaborn`- uses matplotlib and is also used for data visualisations.
 - `pandas` - data analysis and manipulation tool.